"

 Shaft power versus air power.

 In performance analyses, the brake (shaft) power matters because the power delivered at the shaft ultimately affects the engine’s fuel consumption.
-The higher the propeller efficiency, the lower the brake power required, so the fuel consumption will be lower.
-The power that can be delivered to the air in terms of useful work, which is called airpower, will depend on the propeller’s efficiency.
+The higher the propeller efficiency, the lower the brake power required, resulting in lower fuel consumption.
+The power that can be delivered to the air in terms of useful work, known as airpower, depends on the propeller’s efficiency.

 Power Required